OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/content_development/8_MAIN_Preprints_postprints_and_VORs.md

 * Potential citation advantage due to earlier and wider availability of research

-* Acclerating training time and optimising research design and quality
+* Accelerating training time and optimising research design and quality

 * Publishing Open Access even with limited or no funds